You are at the top of the page

 Admire the epic Rubens' ceiling and discover the site of Charles I’s execution at Banqueting House, Whitehall.

-Historic Royal Palaces is grateful to the Garfield Weston Foundation and Wolfson Foundation, whose generous support of the project will help us to conserve this magnificent building for generations to come.
+Historic Royal Palaces is grateful to the Garfield Weston Foundation and Wolfson Foundation, whose generous support will help us to conserve this magnificent building for generations to come.

 The execution of Charles I